satiracode/owasp-junior-appsec/appsec-intro.md

   * TLS.
 Secure cipher-suites.
 * Keep It Simple Stupid (KISS)
 * Intro to SAST:
-  * SonarQube and IntelliJ Idea
+  * SonarQube with IntelliJ Idea
   * Checkmarx.

 # Article 5: Security in Testing